jukkhop/kahvilat-app/README.md

 - Add the following environment variables for the project (run manual deployment once to get some of these)

 ```
-AWS_ACCESS_KEY_ID                   # it's recommended to use separate credentials for CircleCI
+AWS_ACCESS_KEY_ID                   # recommend to use separate AWS credentials for CircleCI
 AWS_DEFAULT_REGION
-AWS_SECRET_ACCESS_KEY               # it's recommended to use separate credentials for CircleCI
+AWS_SECRET_ACCESS_KEY               # recommend to use separate AWS credentials for CircleCI

 DEV_AWS_CLOUDFRONT_DISTRIBUTION_ID  # you get this after terraform setup
 DEV_AWS_S3_BUCKET_NAME              # you get this after terraform setup